oVirt/ovirt-site/source/release/3.6.1/index.html.md

  - [logging] some of low level operation logs got losts
  - [node] hosted-engine-setup will not ask about appliance memory if the appliance OVA path is passed via answerfile

+### oVirt Engine Extension AAA JDBC

+* [aaa-jdbc-extension] Add support for nested group resolution on login
+ - [aaa-jdbc-tool] Add support for removal of nested users/groups
+ - NPE when trying to show nonexisting group via group-manage command
+ - Unclear message if aaa-jdbc schema is not synced with package version
+ - Database connections are not properly closed

 ### Other packages updated

 *   ovirt-engine-wildfly-overlay